gammaswap/lrt-integration-docs/README.md

 # LRT-Integration-Docs
-Documentation about integrating GammaSwap with Liquid Restaking Tokens
+Documentation about integrating GammaSwap with Liquid Restaking Tokens.
+Full description of subgraph and smart contract calls to achieve the integration are described in the word document called "GammaSwap LRT Integration Docs"

 ## Two types of integrations:
 1. Providing liquidity: Reward unborrowed tokens with LRT points, earn interest on borrowed tokens